tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_dx_content_strategy.md

 ## Tasks for a developer portal content strategist

-The following sections expand in more granular ways on the roles, tasks, and needs that a DX content strategist plays with a developer portal.
+The following sections expand in more specific ways on the roles, tasks, and needs that DX content strategists play with a developer portal.
 I've divided the tasks into general groupings related to tools, contributors, processes and standards, and information architecture.
-Depending on the size of your doc team (e.g., 5 versus 150 writers), you might have specialized teams focusing on each of these areas.
+Depending on the size of your doc team (e.g., 5 writers versus 150 writers), you might have specialized teams focusing on each of these areas.

 ### Tools